 You will probably end up going to both anyway!

-Especially if it’s your first trip to Japan, Tokyo and Kyoto are really must-visit cities, and with the fast Shinkansen trains, you can easily reach Kyoto in only a few hours so there’s no excuse not to go.
+Especially if it’s your first trip to Japan, Tokyo and Kyoto are must-visit cities, and with the fast Shinkansen trains, you can easily reach Kyoto in only a few hours so there’s no excuse not to go.

 Kyoto was saved from the bombing in WWII and you can find the best-preserved temples and shrines in Japan there.